-- We evaluated the competence, experience and independence of the external valuation expert. - We evaluated the design, implementation and operating effectiveness of key internal controls over management of valuation risk, as well as evaluating the methodologies and inputs, parameters used by the Group's external valuation expert in determining the fair value. - We challenged the significant judgements and estimates applied by management against our understanding of current market practice and conditions. - We involved our own valuation specialist in evaluating the appropriateness of the valuation models used with reference to approaches commonly used in the market. - We evaluated and challenged the inputs used in the valuation models to independently-sourced inputs available. - For investments valued using the market approach we agreed the listed investments to the listed shares on the Lusaka Stock Exchange. - For investments valued using the Price/book value and net asset value method, we evaluated the appropriateness of the fair value by comparing to latest financial information of the equity investments to comparable industry information. - For all investments we evaluated whether the disclosures in the financial statements, including fair value hierarchy information and sensitivity to key inputs, appropriately reflected the Company's exposure to financial instrument valuation risk are in accordance with the applicable financial reporting standards.
+Key audit matter How the matter was addressed As at 31 March 2017, the investments in associates and financial assets at fair value through profit or loss (the "Investments") of ZMK5,365 million, represents 89% of total assets of the financial statements.
+These investments are measured at fair value in the separate financial statements and are categorised as a level 2 and 3 in terms of the fair value hierarchy.
+During the current year there was a significant increase in the fair values of these investments due to stability in the energy supply and improvement in the copper prices.
+The valuation of the Company's investments is performed by an external valuation expert and has applied the following valuation methods: Our audit procedures included: We evaluated the competence, experience and independence of the external valuation expert.
+We evaluated the design, implementation and operating effectiveness of key internal controls over management of valuation risk, as well as evaluating the methodologies and inputs, parameters used by the Group's external valuation expert in determining the fair value.
+We challenged the significant judgements and estimates applied by management against our understanding of current market practice and conditions.
+We involved our own valuation specialist in evaluating the appropriateness of the valuation models used The valuation of the Company's investments is performed by an external valuation expert and has applied the following valuation methods: applied by management against our understanding of current market practice and conditions.We involved our own valuation specialist in evaluating and net asset value method, we evaluated the appropriateness of the fair value by comparing to latest financial information of the equity investments to comparable industry information.
+For all investments we evaluated whether the disclosures in the financial statements, including fair value hierarchy information and sensitivity to key inputs, appropriately reflected the Company's exposure to financial instrument valuation risk are in accordance with the applicable financial reporting standards.